oss-aspen/8Knot/GOVERNANCE.md

 ## Code of Conduct Committee

-The CollectOSS project adheres to the [CHAOSS Code of Conduct](https://chaoss.community/code-of-conduct/)(CoC).
+The 8Knot project adheres to the [CHAOSS Code of Conduct](https://chaoss.community/code-of-conduct/)(CoC).
 As such, community members needing to report a violation of the CoC should report it directly to the CHAOSS Code Of Conduct Committee (CoCC).

 The Maintainers will work with the CoCC on any reports which require action by the project.